OpenROV-archive/openrov-image/README.md

 Otherwise, from a Mac you have to use:

 	screen `ls /dev/{tty.usb*B,beaglebone-serial}` 115200

+Connecting to you OpenROV with Ethernet from your Mac:
+Connect your Beaglebone Black to your Mac with your ethernet cable.
+Make sure that the Green & Orange lights come on in the ethernet port on your Beaglebone Black - this verifies that you pushed in the cable enough.

+Open "System Preferences" >> "Network".
+Select "USB Ethernet".
+Click "Configure IPv4" and select "Manually".
+Click "IP Address" and enter `192.168.254.1`.
+Click "Subnet Mask" and enter "255.255.255.0".
+Leave "Router", "DNS Server", and "Search Domains" blank.
+Click "Apply" to apply these changes.

 From Windows you can use any terminal application and connect to the USB port.

 Or SSH: